cpldcpu/BitNetMCU/docs/documentation_2026.md

 | CNN epoch, batch 64, 120k samples | 27.3 s | 17.4 s | 1.6× |
 | FC 64-64-64 epoch, batch 128, 120k samples | 17.1 s | 6.2 s | 2.7× |

-GPU based augmentation shaves around 10 seconds off the training time per epoch.
+GPU-based augmentation shaves around 10 seconds off the training time per epoch.

 ![Examples of original and augmented MNIST samples](images_2026/augmentation_samples.png)

 ## Muon Optimizer

 The [Muon optimizer](https://kellerjordan.github.io/posts/muon/) is a relatively new idea that only recently was shown to be [scalable to large models](https://arxiv.org/abs/2502.16982).
-My understanding is that Muon orthogonalizing the weight updates steps, effectively ensuring that also there is more diversity in the weights be using "all directions".
-This enforces a local structure on the weight updates, therefore it should not be applied to input and output layers that have to model distributions given by external constraints.
+My understanding is that it performs parameter updates using only the sign of the gradient, which makes it faster and more memory efficient.

 Ablation on FC 256→64→64→64→10, 4bitsym weights, A8, 60 epochs, fresh GPU augmentation, two runs per arm.